OttoEnevoldsen/PokemonClone/README.md

 # PokemonClone

-This is a clone of the original Pokemon games implemented in python.
+This is a clone of the original Pokemon games implemented with python.

 ## Dependencies